-We’re reviewing the sturdiest cat tree for large cats plus a few alternatives because large house cats, though social animals, also value their privacy.
+We’re reviewing the sturdiest cat trees for large cats plus a few alternatives because large house cats, though social animals, also value their privacy.

 Providing your large cat with a sturdy place to climb, scratch, sleep, and play is a good idea.
 Plus, it may save your couch from scratches.